Getting fatter? There are lots of factors that can affect your weight, even if you’re eating the same way you always have.

 The general consensus is to get 7-9 hours of sleep every night to help avoid weight gain.

 It’s true!
-Lack of sleep is linked with weight gain.
+Lack of sleep is linked with weight gain, a drop in testosterone, and increases in appetite.

 Pro Tip: Try to get at least 7 hours of sleep every night.
 The first place to start is by implementing a calming pre-bedtime routine.